 Clause 14.
 Performance Measures: The BBC is required to set performance measures (and targets for these, where appropriate) and collect such information as is necessary to assess the performance of the UK Public Services in promoting the Public Purposes.
 Ofcom may also set further performance measures should they deem it appropriate.

-Schedule 2 Clause 2 (6) The first operating licence: In setting the first operating licence, Ofcom must consider the need for the BBC to take into account the needs of the diverse communities of the UK’s nations and regions.
+Schedule 2 Clause 2 (1)(d) The first operating licence: In setting the first operating licence, Ofcom must consider the need for the BBC to take into account the needs of the diverse communities of the UK’s nations and regions.
 This is one of the ways Ofcom will be able to hold the BBC to account on their performance on diversity.

 Schedule 3 Clause 12 Equal Opportunities: This clause specifies that the BBC needs to ensure equality of opportunity when employing anyone in connection with providing any of the UK Public Services.